jorgerojas26/lazysql/README.md

 ### Open/view a table

-1. Expand table-tree by pressing `e`
+1. Expand the table-tree by pressing `e`
 2. Select the table you want to view
 3. Press `<Enter>` to open the table